 - Faded or yellow colors, or trouble telling the difference between blues and greens

-- Difficulty seeing an object against a background of the same color
+- Trouble seeing an object against a background of the same color

 At earlier stages, simply changing your eyeglass or contacts prescription is all you need.
 Using brighter lights for reading or a magnifying glass may also help.

-If halos or glares are a problem, limit night driving.
-Glares can also happen during the day, so make sure your vision prescription is up to date, and ask if special tinting could lessen glare.
+If halos or glare are problems, limit night driving.
+Glare can also happen during the day, so make sure your vision prescription is up to date, and ask if special tinting could lessen glare.

-If a cataract begins to interfere with your day-to-day life, an ophthalmologist can remove the cataract with a simple surgery.
-This involves removing the cloudy lens and replacing it with a clear lens implant.
+If a cataract begins to interfere with your day-to-day life, an ophthalmologist specializing in cataract surgery can remove the cloudy lens and replace it with a clear lens implant.

 Other Retinal Diseases

-Diabetic retinopathy is a complication of uncontrolled diabetes.
-It happens when blood vessels leak.
+is a complication of uncontrolled diabetes.
+It happens when blood vessels grow in the retina and leak fluid or bleed.
 You may have blurred vision and trouble reading, among other symptoms.